 The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990, by President George H.W.
 Bush.
 The ADA is one of America's most comprehensive pieces of civil rights legislation that prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life -- to enjoy employment opportunities, to purchase goods and services, and to participate in State and local government programs and services.
 Modeled after the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, religion, sex, or national origin – and Section 504 of the Rehabilitation Act of 1973 -- the ADA is an "equal opportunity" law for people with disabilities.
 Although the act was passed over 20 years ago, many businesses and organizations have yet to comply.
-The Law Office of Feliz A. Rael handles statewide lawsuits on behalf of persons with disabilities, who were denied access to employment, business, education, government facilities and services due to physical barriers that violate the ADA.
-We also have successfully challenged policies and procedures that impose unlawful limitations upon the full and equal participation of persons with disabilities.
+The Law Office of Feliz A. Rael handles statewide lawsuits on behalf of persons with disabilities, who were physically harmed in employment, business, education, government facilities due to physical barriers that violate the ADA.

 Nursing Home Abuse

 The thought of it is disturbing, but abuse of the elderly occurs all too frequently.
 They are some of society's most vulnerable people, but senior citizens are at perhaps their most vulnerable when their living situations make it clear that they cannot easily defend themselves.
 Nursing home abuse takes many forms, but all of it is damaging in some way – emotionally, physically, or financially.
 As the elderly population increases and the social dynamics of our society begin to favor nursing home care over in-home care, we must be ever more vigilant in protecting senior citizens from abuse.